 His research focuses on emotions, ethical decision making, and the negotiation process.

-Dr. Schweitzer will not be accepting new graduate students for admission in fall 2015.
+Dr. Schweitzer will not be accepting new graduate students for admission for Fall 2016.

 Psychology Graduate Group